MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-network-howto-vnet-to-vnet-stacks.md

 ## Activate the Fortigate NVAs and Configure an IPSec VPN connection on each NVA

-To activate each Fortigate NVA will require a valid license file from Fortinet.
+ You will require a valid license file from Fortinet to activate each Fortigate NVA.
 The NVAs will **not** function until you have activated each NVA.
 For more information how to get a license file and steps to activate the NVA, see the Forinet Document Library article [Registering and downloading your license](https://docs2.fortinet.com/vm/azure/fortigate/6.2/azure-cookbook/6.2.0/19071/registering-and-downloading-your-license).

 Two license files will need to be acquired – one for each NVA.